You can read part one “Pieces of a Dream | Part 1: Cabbie” here

 The men ran.

-Louis stood up straight and caught his breath, his chest heaving.
+Louis stood up straight, his chest heaving as he sucked in air.
 He surveyed the room.
 A framed poster had been pulled from the wall, as had a wall clock.
 Both lay shattered on the floor.
 Some colorful African wall hangings had been torn from the walls and lay in heaps.
 The sofa had been pulled away from the wall, and all the books had been dumped from the bookshelf onto the floor.
 A large, half-eaten bag of potato chips was open on the coffee table.
 A cigarette lighter and a stubbed-out roach lay on the table next to it.
 What a couple of nut-jobs, Louis thought.

 He went methodically from room to room, still carrying the knife, turning on lights and scanning carefully for other intruders.
 He checked under the bed, behind doors and in closets.
 It wasn’t difficult, since the apartment was very small, with only the living room, one bedroom, a tiny kitchen, and a bathroom.

-The other rooms were just as bad.
+The condition of the other rooms was just as bad.
 Drawers had been pulled out and dumped, and kitchen cabinets emptied onto the floor.
 Pieces of a dream, he thought.
 He noticed a backpack on the tiny kitchen counter.
-It was open.
-A laptop computer was inside, as well as an external hard drive, a digital camera, and the kitchen silverware in a plastic bag.
+It was open, and as he inspected it he saw that it held a laptop computer, an external hard drive, a digital camera, and the kitchen silverware in a plastic bag.
 The burglars had apparently meant to take this stuff before Louis surprised them.

 He removed his bloodstained shirt and studied his shoulder.
 The wound was longer than it was deep – more of a slash than a stab – and the edges were clean.
 Twenty stitches, maybe.